There are several common problems that your child may experience while tube feeding.

-It can be caused by not enough fluid, not enough fibre, not enough exercise, in some cases medications or a combination of these.
+It can be caused by not drinking enough fluid, not eating enough fibre, not enough exercise, in some cases medications or a combination of these.

 Signs of constipation can include:

-If you suspect your child may have constipation contact your health professional or seek medical advice.
+If you think your child has constipation contact your health professional or seek medical advice.

-Dehydration occurs when more water and fluids are exiting the body than are entering it.
+Dehydration happens when more water and fluids are exiting the body than are entering it.
 Dehydration can be a serious problem.